 - Time Management With Multiple Athletes

 Larisha from WeAreParents.com wants to know “How do I not to get sunburned and what products will make my time easier?”
-The On The Sideline post will discuss what to bring, what to do before you arrive and once you get there, and where to get the gear you need so your time on the sideline is enjoyable, and not just bearable.
+The On The Sideline post will discuss what to bring, what to do before you arrive and once you get there, and the gear you need so your time on the sideline is enjoyable or everyone.

 Sports Mom 101: Managing Relationships

 I have to admit, this next question is the absolute best question I’ve ever gotten from a sports mom.
 It doesn’t hurt that I think Allison from FamilyVacationsUS.com is hilarious.
 She asked, “How do I not beat up the obnoxious sports moms?”
 I do not condone violence in this predicament.
 It’s frowned upon at little league games.
-But I’ve got an answer for Allison, as well as other relationship management tips when it comes to team sports, the coach-parent-player dynamic, and high-stress situations.
+But this post on relationship management has an answer for Allison, as well as other tips when it comes to team sports, the coach-parent-player dynamic, and high-stress situations.

 Sports Mom 101: Time Management